 A Remedy in Case of Disagreement

 A well-written janitorial services contract provides a path for the parties to resolve any differences about what services are expected or other parts of their relationship.
-And if they can’t resolve their differences, the contract should provide a way to terminate the relationship and will help a court resolve any remaining disputes between the parties if necessary.
+If they can’t resolve their differences, the contract should provide a way to terminate the relationship and will help a court resolve any remaining disputes between the parties if necessary.

 Compensation for Damage